U.S. activists slam possible Walgreen tax move as 'unpatriotic'

 Inversions are still rare transactions, but they are becoming more common.
 Of roughly 50 such deals done in the past 25 years by U.S. companies, half have occurred since 2008.

 Two recent attempted inversions were scuttled earlier this year when underlying corporate combinations collapsed for non-tax reasons.
-These involved U.S. drugmaker Pfizer Inc (PFE.N) and advertising firm Omnicom Group Inc (OMC.N).
+These involved U.S. drugmaker Pfizer Inc and advertising firm Omnicom Group Inc.

 Wall Street investment analysts have said that Walgreen could lower its tax bill through an inversion.